Can I Find Near Nikon D850 Imaging Quality for Under $200.00?

 Fujifilm Finepix Pro S2 & S3

 This Fujifilm FinePix Pro S2 & S3 have Fuji engineered CCD sensors that provided class-leading dynamic range for its time.
 It also makes sumptuous images that to my eye remain some of the best produced by APS-C image sensor cameras.
 The challenge is finding one in good condition and working order.
 Also, the only modern raw image processing software that does justice to the raw files from this camera is Phase One Capture One Pro and the newly released Affinity Photo.
 You won’t see the full beauty of these images when using Adobe Lightroom.
 Its color rendering is not true to the original Fuji colors.

 Nearly all of the 6-Megapixels and 10-Megapixels DSLR cameras from Nikon and Pentax use excellent Sony CCD sensors.
 On the used market, the price of used 10-Megapixels DSLR cameras makes them a better and more usable choice than 6-Megapixel models.

-If your megapixel needs are modest, and you use other devices for recording video, you will find playing with vintage CCD sensor DSLR cameras quite rewarding.
+If your megapixel needs are modest, and you use other devices for recording video (like smartphones), you will find playing with vintage CCD sensor DSLR cameras quite rewarding.
 These are vintage cameras that do not have the speed and technical prowess of current DSLR’s.
 However, they capture beautiful images at base ISO settings that are will delight you as much as the top CMOS sensor DSLR’s on the market today.
 Plus, they are cheap, cheap cheap!
 Cheapskate photographers this is for you!